Residential and nursing care homes

 Our living independently section has many solutions to help you to continue to live at home.

-And there are other solutions to avoid moving into a care home in our Housing section, including moving to be closer to a relative who can support you, moving to a home that's more suited to your needs, or moving into a sheltered housing scheme or extra care housing.
+And there are other solutions to avoid moving into a care home in our Housing section, including moving to be closer to a relative who can support you, or moving into a home that's more suited to your needs.

 As well as this information, the Council’s First Contact Team can give you, or your family and friends, ideas of how you can support yourself and how to proceed.